attack68/rateslib/docs/source/i_guide.rst

 --

-First, start with :ref:`FX<fx-doc>`, since this gives a nice introduction of a class that can be used independently.
+First, start with :ref:`FX<fx-doc>`, since this gives a nice introduction of classes that can be used independently.

 .. toctree::
+    :hidden:
     :maxdepth: 0
     :titlesonly:

     g_fx.rst

-FX objects allow the expression of values converted from one currency to another.
+:class:`~rateslib.fx.FXRates` objects allow the expression of values converted from one currency to another.

 .. ipython:: python

-   from rateslib.fx import FXRates fxr = FXRates({"eurusd": 1.05}, settlement=dt(2022, 1, 1))
+   from rateslib.fx import FXRates, FXForwards fxr = FXRates({"eurusd": 1.05}, settlement=dt(2022, 1, 1))
-   irs.npv(curve, None, fxr, "eur")
+   irs.npv(usd_curve, None, fxr, "eur")

+With a bit more construction, :class:`~rateslib.fx.FXForwards` objects allow the calculation of FX forward rates under no arbitrage cash-collateral consistent framework.

+.. ipython:: python

+   eur_curve = Curve({dt(2022, 1, 1): 1.0, dt(2024, 1, 1): 0.98})
+   fxf = FXForwards(
+       fx_rates=fxr,
+       fx_curves={
+           "usdusd": usd_curve,
+           "eureur": eur_curve,
+           "eurusd": eur_curve,
+       }
+   )
+   fxf.rate("eurusd", settlement=dt(2023, 1, 1))

 Instruments
 -----------

-Next move on to reviewing the :ref:`instruments<instruments-toc-doc>`.
+Next move on to reviewing the :ref:`Instruments<instruments-toc-doc>`.
 This gives an overview of the financial products that ``rateslib`` can currently price.
-It is recommended to review :ref:`periods<periods-doc>` and then :ref:`legs<legs-doc>`, since these building blocks and their documentation provides technical descriptions of the parameters that can be used.
+It is recommended to review :ref:`Periods<periods-doc>` and then :ref:`Legs<legs-doc>`, since these building blocks and their documentation provides technical descriptions of the parameters that can be used.

 .. toctree::
+    :hidden:
     :maxdepth: 0
     :titlesonly: